Amid commodity crisis, LPG emerges as accidental bright-spot

 With LPG production from shale soaring since 2006, the United States has this year become the world's biggest exporter.

-"The sea-change of U.S. LPG exports has been fantastic for us," said Theodore Young, chief financial officer of New York-based Dorian LPG (LPG.N), one of the world's biggest shippers of the fuel, which has ordered 19 new vessels to meet demand.
+"The sea-change of U.S. LPG exports has been fantastic for us," said Theodore Young, chief financial officer of New York-based Dorian LPG, one of the world's biggest shippers of the fuel, which has ordered 19 new vessels to meet demand.

 "It's been massive growth of perhaps 4 million tonnes not a decade ago to some 20 million tonnes this year."